patrickpatrickpatrick/patrickpages/content/blog/jan25.md

 ### SahBabii - Viking

 SahBabii isn't necessarily doing anything new but his latest record Saaheem sounds great and calls back to a time when hip-hop was more fun (or maybe when I was having fun while listening to hip-hop lol).
 Viking is an obvious highlight of the record and a great summation of why Saaheem is such an appealing listen.
-[Anaconda Livin](https://www.youtube.com/watch?v=Qa5Ndx3lVuE) is also a highlight for me.
+[Anaconda Livin](https://www.youtube.com/watch?v=Qa5Ndx3lVuE) is also a favourite.

 [Listen to "Viking" here](https://www.youtube.com/watch?v=tG-5LELHZSY)